Learn How Things Work with a Mechanical Engineering Major from SNHU

 EG 207 | Instrumentation & Measurements | This course is an introduction to the fundamental concepts, principles, procedures, and computations regarding modern instrumentation and measurement systems.
 Students will gain a sound understanding of a language (LabVIEW ) used to describe modern instrumentation, measurement, and control systems and an appreciation of the various types of systems in common use in industry.
 Students will use this software to create virtual instruments.
 Particular emphasis will be given to electrical, mechanical, flow, and thermal measurement systems.
 The course will also cover statistical analysis to evaluate the quality of measurements, standard methods of characterizing measurement results, and methods for characterizing measurement system response.
 The students work in teams to conceive-design-implement-operate a project incorporating multiple sensors and data acquisition and analysis. |

-EG 316 | Electrical Circuits | This course provides an introduction to the fundamentals of electrical circuit theory.
-Topics to be covered include nodal and mesh analysis of circuits, using Kirchhoff's laws, superposition, Thevenin and Norton equivalences.
-Analysis of circuits with capacitance and inductance, RC, RL, and RLC circuits.
-Representation of a circuit by its transfer function using Laplace transform.
-A simulation software package is employed throughout this course to simulate and analyze various electric circuits. |
+EG 316 | Electrical Circuits | This course provides fundamental knowledge to solve problems in electrical circuits.
+Topics to be covered include nodal and mesh analysis of circuits, using Kirchhoff's laws, superposition theorem, Thevenin and Norton equivalent circuits.
+Analysis of first and second order RC, RL, and RLC circuits.
+Software packages are employed throughout this course to simulate and analyze various electric circuits. |

 EG 333 | Control Systems Analysis | This course provides students an opportunity to model, analyze, and design control systems.
 It includes mathematical modeling of linear systems for time and frequency domain analysis, transfer function and state variable representations for analyzing control system's performance and stability; and closed-loop control design techniques by frequency response, and root-locus methods.
 It also involves computer programming and simulation exercises.
 This course gives a basic understanding and analysis tools of various control systems used in the aeronautical, mechanical, and electric and electronics industries. |